ManishPalsaniya23/GPT-2-Fine-tuning-for-Next-word-prediction/README.md

 ```

 This prints your device, VRAM, and — for each model — whether it will be fully fine-tuned
-or trained with LoRA on your hardware.
+or trained with LoRA on hardware

 > **Note on `transformers` v5.** This project targets **transformers 5.x**, which renamed
 > several Trainer arguments: `warmup_ratio` → `warmup_steps`, `evaluation_strategy` →